ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/Apply/_index.md

 categories:
 - Documentation
 description: >
-  We want all maintained [production releases](/docs/getting-started/software/status/production-releases/) of our [software](/docs/getting-started/software/) to be used to implement replications and generalisations of the original studies for which that software was developed.
+  We want all maintained [production releases](/docs/getting-started/software/status/production-releases/) of ready4 [module libraries](/docs/getting-started/software/libraries/types/module/) to be used to implement [replications and generalisations](/docs/getting-started/concepts/reproducible-replicable-generalisable/) of the original studies for which that software was developed.
 ---

 ## Why?